Jerryblessed/learnvm/README.md

 ## 🌟 Acknowledgment

-This platform builds upon our winning solution at the [WebVM Hackathon](https://github.com/leaningtech/WebVMHackathon/blob/main/results2024.md), where we explored client-side Linux execution with CheerpX.
-LearnVM evolves that prototype into a complete educational tool.
+This platform builds upon previous winning solution at the [WebVM Hackathon](https://github.com/leaningtech/WebVMHackathon/blob/main/results2024.md), where client-side Linux execution with CheerpX was explored.
+LearnVM evolves that prototype into a complete educational tool for Linux.

 ---